 Module Search Path

 /home/ismail directory in operating system files system.
-But how can we access this module from different directories for load operation.
-Python uses search path to locate modules named
+But how can we access this module from different directories for load operation?
+Python uses a search path to locate modules named

 PYTHONPATH .
 Python follows below step to search and load modules